Intent Survey

 Both of these elements can also be compared with the triage recommendation itself.

-Using the Intent Survey should be considered if an organization wants support in:
+Using the Intent Survey feature should be considered if an organization wants support in:

 • comparing pre- and post-interview user intent